Anthropic Settles Copyright Class Action for $1.5 Billion

 Gross Recovery Calculation:

-• Total Settlement Fund: $1,500,000,000
+• Total settlement fund: $1,500,000,000

-• Estimated Number of Works: 500,000
+• Estimated number of works: 500,000

-• Per Work Recovery: $1,500,000,000 / 500,000 = $3,000
+• Per work recovery: $1,500,000,000 / 500,000 = $3,000

-The final payment could be higher if interest accrues on the fund during the payment schedule, or if the number of qualifying works is lower than estimated.
+The final payment could be higher if interest accrues on the fund during the payment schedule or if the number of qualifying works is lower than estimated.

-What documentation required to claim a payment?
+What documentation is required to claim a payment?

 Claimants must provide information about their book(s), including: